rhnfzl/business-process-dashboard-using-lstm/README.md

 # Developing a Dashboard for EmulatingLSTM Models over Business Processes andits Qualitative Evaluation

+## Getting Started

+These instructions will help you set up a development and testing copy of the project on your local machine.

+### Prerequisites

+- To run this code, first install Anaconda on your machine.
+- Change the directory to desired location where you would like to clone the repo, and then clone it
+- Create Conda virtual Environment using ```conda create -n <env name>```
+- Activate the Virtual Env : ```conda activate <env name>```
+- Then install Pythpn 3.7 using ```conda install python=3.7```
+- Install from the requirement.txt file using ```pip install -r requirements.txt```

+## Running the script

+Once you've established the environment, you may spin the dashboard using the ```streamlit run dashboard.py```

 <!---
 # DeepGenerator: Learning Accurate Generative Models of Business Processes with LSTM Neural Networks